 In addition to their enforcement duties, members of the Pulaski County Sheriff's Office Narcotics Unit conduct drug education and prevention classes for Churches, Schools and other Civic Groups upon request.

 The Narcotics Unit at the Pulaski County Sheriff’s Office has one Task Force Officer assigned to Federal Drug Enforcement Administration located in Little Rock.
-This deputy is assigned to work with federal agents conducting dangerous drug investigations throughout the United States.
+This officer is assigned to work with federal agents conducting drug investigations throughout the United States.